Last updated (15/10/2020)

 For those already in mortgage arrears or financial difficulties, lenders will consider what other options they can offer you, but you’re unlikely to be offered a mortgage holiday.
 If unsure, speak to your mortgage lender.

 How can I apply for a mortgage holiday?

-To find out exactly how your bank can help you with a mortgage holiday please click HERE and go to the ‘How are lenders helping mortgage customers?’ section.
+To find out exactly how your bank can help you with a mortgage holiday please click HERE.
+You can apply for a payment holiday until 31 October 2020.